Lizdev-05/appointment-app/README.md

 <!-- ABOUT THE PROJECT -->

-### NextEvent
+### Application App

-NextEvent is a website built mainly to practice NextJs routing.
-With this app, you can view all events, get a specific event and even filter events by the dynamic route...
+Application App is a website built mainly to get started with Angular.
+With this app, you can add appointment and delete appointment.
+The appointments are persists in the local storage.

 <div align="center">
   <img  width="1000" alt="event" src="./cover-page.png">